MinJunKang/DualPixelFace/README.md

 ### Code Structure (Simple rule for name)

-- config_/[main config].json : set dataset, model, and augmentations to apply by assigning configuration file name.
+- config_/[main config].json : set dataset, model, and augmentations to apply by assigning configuration name and file name.

 - src/model/[model_name] : If you want to add your own model, main class name should be the same as upper case of "model_name".